About This Hobby and Our Photography

 know some are sensitive to photography by trying to take photos at terminals

-onboard so he could have been in the photo).
+on board so he could have been in the photo).
 Indeed, on a few very rare

 For what it's worth, it's probably not worth it to try to hide from a photo.
 As

-I mentioned above, more than likely you won't even be visible in an image
+we mentioned above, more than likely you won't even be visible in an image

 Could you see her in the photo?
 No (#1922, Ken's shot... before she put her